Comet Hale–Bopp: After perihelion

 The comet continued to fade as it receded, but was still tracked by astronomers.
-In October 2007, 10 years after the perihelion and at distance of 25.7 au from Sun, the comet was still active as indicated by the detection of the CO-driven coma.
+In October 2007, 10 years after the perihelion and at a distance of 25.7 au from the Sun, the comet was still active as indicated by the detection of the CO-driven coma.
 Herschel Space Observatory images taken in 2010 suggest comet Hale–Bopp is covered in a fresh frost layer.
-Hale–Bopp was again detected in December 2010 when it was 30.7 au away from the Sun, and in 2012, at 33.2 au from the Sun.
-The James Webb Space Telescope observed Hale–Bopp in 2022, when it was 46.2 au from the Sun.
+Hale–Bopp was again detected in December 2010 when it was 30.7 AU away from the Sun, and in 2012, at 33.2 AU from the Sun.
+The James Webb Space Telescope observed Hale–Bopp in 2022, when it was 46.2 AU from the Sun.

 Orbital changes

-The comet likely made its previous perihelion 4,200 years ago, in July 2215 BC.
+The comet likely made its previous perihelion approximately 4,200 years ago, roughly the year 2215 BC.
 The estimated closest approach to Earth was 1.4 au, and it may have been observed in ancient Egypt during the 6th dynasty reign of the Pharaoh Pepi II (Reign: 2247 – c.
 2216 BC).
 Pepi's pyramid at Saqqara contains a text referring to an "nhh-star" as a companion of the pharaoh in the heavens, where "nhh" is the hieroglyph for long hair.